inenovsk1/Awesome-Simulator/README.md

 # Financial-Simulator
-A little financial simulator implementation for scientific purposes.
+A personal financial simulator implementation for scientific purposes (and fun!).
 Not to be used for real world trading!